mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### Pizza

-An abstract class of the _Pizza_ component which defines a common interface for concrete component and decorator objects.
+An interface of the _Pizza_ component which defines a common contract for concrete component and decorator objects.

 ```
-abstract class Pizza {
+abstract interface class Pizza {
-  String description;

   String getDescription();
   double getPrice();
 }